• Skip to main content

 The oval side of the reed should be facing out, the flat side rests against the basket.

 Note: I show metal clamps in a few photos below.
-I suggest using plastic clamps like those listed above.
+As mentioned above, I suggest using plastic clamps like those listed above.
 The metal clamps leave grooves in the reed which don’t look nice.

 Clamping the end of a piece of rim onto the top of a basket.

-When you get to the start of the rim cut it so that it overlaps the two inch whittled section.
+When you get to the start of the rim cut it so that it overlaps the two-inch whittled (scarfed) section.

-I like to cut it and then trim the corners of the reed down a little so that it’s rounded, not just a raw straight edge.
+I like to cut the reed to length and then trim the corners of the reed down a little so that it’s rounded, not just a raw straight edge.

 Clamps on the rim of a basket.